JFDI-Consulting/node-red-azure-webapp/README.md

 # node-red-azure-webapp
-A webapp wrapper for running node-red in an Azure Web App.
+A webapp wrapper for running Bobb on node-red in an Azure Windows Web App.

+***This is now deprecated.
+The preferred way to run Bobb on node-red in Azure is using a docker container with a Linux Web App Service.
+See https://github.com/JFDI-Consulting/bobbenginenr-docker which fulfills this purpose.***

 To use it just:

 1. Deploy to Azure with this button: